9Quid/9Quid/README.md

 ## PROJECTS
 - **[WindowsServer2022-Lab](https://github.com/9Quid/WindowsServer2022-Lab)** – Deployed a small Active Directory lab using Windows Server 2022.
 Configured AD DS, DNS, DHCP, joined Windows 11 and Linux clients, and practiced user/group management, file shares, permissions, and IAM tasks.
 - **[WindowsServer2022-Vulnerability-Management-Lab](https://github.com/9Quid/WindowsServer2022-Vulnerability-Management-Lab)** - Extended my Windows Server 2022 homelab by adding intentionally vulnerable Windows and Linux systems.
 Used Qualys Cloud Agent to identify, prioritize, and remediate OS and application vulnerabilities, achieving about 95% remediation.
+- **[Microsoft365-Admin-Lab](https://github.com/9Quid/Microsoft365-Admin-Lab)** - This project demonstrates the setup, administration, and security hardening of a Microsoft 365 tenant, designed to simulate a small business environment of 24 employees.
+The goal was to go beyond basic user creation and implement a modern, secure, and manageable cloud infrastructure based on Zero Trust principles.

 ## SKILLS & TOOLS
 ### Network